 The parents requesting custody of their children have to know Idaho laws.
 They also need to understand how the court applies those laws and how they make decisions.
-A Meridian child custody lawyer will be able to explain all that.
-They will also help their client focus on the relationship with their child and see things more objectively.
+That is why hiring a top-notch divorce lawyer is important.

 When the parents cannot agree on how to share custody, they go to court.
 Depending on the case circumstances, the judge may grant custody to one parent or order joint custody.
 Their decision will follow the Idaho Domestic Relations Law and focus on the child’s best interests.

-- The parents’ requests
+- The parents’ requests.

-- The child’s preference
+- The child’s preference.

-- The child-parent relationships
+- The child-parent relationships.

-- The relationship of the child with siblings or other persons living with their parents
+- The relationship of the child with siblings or other persons living with their parents.

-- The child or parent’s disability if applicable and its impact on the parent’s obligations and the child’s well-being
+- The child or parent’s disability if applicable and its impact on the parent’s obligations and the child’s well-being.

-- The living arrangements, financial, health, and employment situation of each parent
+- The living arrangements, financial, health, and employment situation of each parent.

-- Each parent’s ability to fulfill the child’s physical, mental, and emotional needs
+- Each parent’s ability to fulfill the child’s physical, mental, and emotional needs.

-- The parent’s fitness for raising the child (taking into consideration domestic violence, drugs or alcohol consumption)
+- The parent’s fitness for raising the child (taking into consideration domestic violence, drugs or alcohol consumption).

-- The child’s need for stability and how the custody order may affect their life
+- The child’s need for stability and how the custody order may affect their life.